beskyd/100-days-of-code/log.md

+### Day 22: January 23rd, 2017

+*** Today's progress * : Lesson 15 of JavaScript30.
+Learned many new things.
+Local storage and event delegation.
+Solved additional challenges of this lesson.
+Side note: very nice and fast wat to empty an array is A.length = 0

 ### Day 21: January 22nd, 2017

 *** Today's progress * : Lesson 14 of JavaScript30.
 Weird behaviour of array and objects copies.